-Get credit at another post-secondary education institution for programs or courses taken at Sask Polytech.
+Get transfer credit at another post-secondary education institution for programs or courses completed at Sask Polytech.
 There are two types of transfer credit:

-• Course transfer is more common between related programs (e.g., between two human service programs).
+• Block transfer credit is more common between related programs (e.g., between two human services programs).

 Examples:

-• Block credit: the Justice Studies diploma (with minimum GPA of 2.0) is accepted for two year’s credit toward Lethbridge Polytechnic’s Bachelor of Applied Arts in Justice Studies.
+• Block transfer credit: the Justice Studies diploma (for graduates with a minimum GPA of 2.0) is accepted for two year’s credit toward Lethbridge Polytechnic’s Bachelor of Criminal Justice.

-• Course transfer credit: HUMD 188, Human Growth and Development course at Sask Polytech, is accepted for transfer credit for University of Regina’s PSYC 210, Developmental Psychology
+• Course-by-course transfer credit: the Human Growth and Development course (HUMD 188) at Sask Polytech, is accepted for transfer credit for the University of Regina’s Developmental Psychology course (PSYC 210).

 Eligibility